-The Company seeks to conduct its affairs responsibly and environmental factors are, where appropriate, taken into consideration in relation to investment decisions taken on behalf of the Group.
-Further details are contained on pages 10 to 13 and in the Corporate Governance Statement on page 43.
+The Company seeks to conduct its affairs responsibly and environmental factors are, where appropriate, taken into consideration in relation to investment decisions taken on behalf of the Group, with all investment acquisitions being assessed by the Investment Manager in line with their recently updated "house standard" approach which more explicitly evaluates ESG matters in relation to each proposed acquisition.
+Further details are contained on pages 10 to 13 and in the Corporate Governance Statement on page 44.